wootfish/eli.sohl.com/_posts/2020-04-29-wangs-attack-2.md

 [Here is a full implementation of MD4 in Python](https://github.com/wootfish/cryptopals/blob/master/challenge_30.py).

-To review, here is how we define the boolean functions `F, G, H` and the round functions `r1, r2, r3`:
+To review, this is how we define the boolean functions `F, G, H` and the round functions `r1, r2, r3`:

 ```python